obuno/LXC_cICAP_ClamAV/README.md

 ## Building an ICAP enabled AntiVirus Server based on c-icap, ClamAV and Alpine Linux on Proxmox PVE/LXC container.

-The idea here is to create an LXC Alpine based container that will host:
+The idea of this project is to create an LXC Alpine based container that will host:
 - [c-icap server](https://github.com/c-icap/c-icap-server) as our HTTP proxy ICAP content adaptation and filtering services.
 - [ClamAV](https://github.com/Cisco-Talos/clamav) as our backend AntiVirus scanning system upon ICAP submissions.
 - [SquidClamAV](https://github.com/darold/squidclamav) compiled & enabled as an ICAP service.
 - The [ClamAV official signatures databases](https://lists.clamav.net/pipermail/clamav-virusdb/).
 - 3rd party unoffical ClamAV sginatures databases enhancing our defenses.

+Basically, the ideal Proxy Server's companion offloading all on-the-fly AntiVirus tasks.

 ## Targeted physical environment --> you'll need two NIC's on your LXC container:
 ````